wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

 Looks amazing 🤩!
-As you can see even with small amount of work and with out really using any LLM we can "intelligently" query our data to find best matches!
+As you can see, even with a small amount of work and without really using any LLM, we can "intelligently" query our data to find the best matches!
 Awesome!

 #### Enriching prompt with recipe data

-With previous success, let's built a new thing on top of that - a simple diet advisor.
-Let's use the LLM to act as a dietician that focuses on delivering nutritional balanced recipes based on the user prompt (assuming that user will be asking for ideas for a specific meal and giving certain boundries, like specific diet or favourite ingredients).
+With previous success, let's build a new thing on top of that - a simple diet advisor.
+Let's use the LLM to act as a dietician that focuses on delivering nutritionally balanced recipes based on the user prompt (assuming that the user will be asking for ideas for a specific meal and giving certain boundaries, like a specific diet or favorite ingredients).
 It won't be doing the plan for the entire week or even day - this will be covered in one of the upcoming blog posts.

-First thing to do is to define an endpoint and controller for that:
+The first thing to do is to define an endpoint and controller for that:

 ```kotlin
 @RestController